 After graduating with a Bachelor of Social Sciences from Rhodes University this year, Muchiri initially elected to put his postgraduate studies on hold for a while, while he sought and secured gainful employment.
 It would seem, however, that life had other plans.

 “It wasn’t long after this decision that I heard about UNICAF, and since it allowed for both working and studying simultaneously, it seemed a perfect fit,” Muchiri said.
 “I decided to apply, and I was soon awarded with a partial UNICAF bursary in the form of a tuition discount to the tune of R138 000.”

 The UNICAF Scholarship Programme provides opportunities for students located almost anywhere in the world to study through one of its partner universities, at their own pace and with minimum interference to their professional or family life.

 “I am now back in Kenya and overjoyed at the prospect of getting a postgraduate degree from the University of Nicosia, while remaining in my hometown,” Muchiri explained.
 He is currently doing volunteer work through the Center for Africa Volunteers, which works to promote peace, development, and unity in Africa.

 Besides family support, Muchiri received great inspiration from several individuals at Rhodes University.
-“If it hadn’t been for Mr Mlamuli Hlatshwayo, Dr Leonhard Praeg, Dr Nomalanga Mkhize and Dr Siphokazi Magadla, my academic acheivements would not have been possible,” he explained.
+“If it hadn’t been for Mr Mlamuli Hlatshwayo, Dr Leonhard Praeg, Dr Nomalanga Mkhize, Dr Julie Wells and Dr Siphokazi Magadla, my academic achievements would not have been possible,” he explained.